choffmann/MMM-Notion/README.md

 ![](img/mmm-notion-showcase.png)

+**NOTE:** This module is currently in development status.
+You can already use it, but there may be some bugs or changes in the configuration

 ## How to use

 To show your Notion Database, you need to create a [Notion integration](https://www.notion.com/my-integrations).
 To do that, you need Admin level access on your Workspace.
 Notion has a very